Katy Payne

-Katharine Boynton "Katy" Payne (born 1937) is an American zoologist and researcher in the Bioacoustics Research Program at the Laboratory of Ornithology at Cornell University.
+Katharine Boynton Payne (born 1937) is an American zoologist and researcher in the Bioacoustics Research Program at the Laboratory of Ornithology at Cornell University.
 Payne studied music and biology in college and after a decade doing research in the savanna elephant country in Kenya, Zimbabwe, and Namibia, she founded Cornell's Elephant Listening Project in 1999.

 Early life and education

 Payne was born Katharine Boynton in Ithaca, New York, in 1937.
 Her father was a Cornell University professor and her grandfather was the wildlife illustrator Louis Agassiz Fuertes.
 Payne attended Cornell, where she met Roger Payne, then a graduate student.
 They married in 1960.

 Career

 Initially a researcher of whales with her then husband, Payne turned to investigating elephants after observing them at the Oregon Zoo in Portland.
 In 1984, she and other researchers such as Joyce Poole discovered that elephants make infrasonic calls to one another that might be detectable at distances as far as ten kilometers.
 The calls aided in travel and mating.
 Payne founded the Elephant Listening Project (ELP) to use these calls as a means of measuring the behavior of elephants and the size of the elephant population.
 Payne was featured in the 1984 PBS series The Voyage of the Mimi.

 In 2004, Payne's initial recordings of elephants were selected as one of 50 recordings chosen that year by the Library of Congress to be added to the National Recording Registry.